Mayank009/readme/README.md

 ### gameManager.onGameOver()

 This function is used when the game is over and needs to be closed.
-The game needs to send parameters like score, highScore etc.
+The game needs to send parameters like score, highScore etc. The parameters score and highScore need to be integers.

 ```
 if (typeof gameManager !== 'undefined') {